sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter2/hardware.md

 * Gain familiarity with the sequence `topology.node` module
 * See how networks may be built with sequence

 To achieve this, we will construct a couple simple networks and show their functionality.
-We will also create a custom “protocol” to measure detection events as well as custom node types to hold all of our hardware.
+We will also create custom “protocols” to control and monitor hardware, as well as custom node types to hold all of our components.

 ## Example: Optical Hardware